 But unlike art, rational thinking and, consequently, its most elaborated form that science represents, tends to sharpen and perennialise the boundaries of the equivalence classes; it brings out criteria of truth beyond cultural barriers and socio-historical context.
-This strategy allows to reach provinces far away from our natural (i.e. adequate from an evolutionary point of view) narrow county and, as we have seen in the previous section, it allows to make predictions \cite[specially chap.~2]{Llinas01a}.
-I have already mentioned (\S~\ref{subsec:hierarchies}) the hierarchy of numbers in mathematics; it extends the concept of numbers much further than the primitive mental representations of integers, genetically encoded with a broad brush in highest mammal brains \cite{Dehaene97a,Butterworth99a}.
+This strategy allows to reach provinces far away from our natural (i.e. adequate from an evolutionary point of view) narrow county and, as we have seen in the previous section, to make predictions \citep[specially chap.~2]{Llinas01a}.
+I have already mentioned (\S~\ref{subsec:hierarchies}) the hierarchy of numbers in mathematics; it extends the concept of numbers much further than the primitive mental representations of integers, genetically encoded with a broad brush in highest mammal brains \citep{Dehaene97a,Butterworth99a}.
 In physics, the both prominent frameworks of general relativity and quantum theory constitute charts at scales considerably much wider than our every-day life environment.
-If we adopt the adequation I propose between existence and equivalence classes, the questions of knowing if we invent or rather discover these provinces, if symmetry unveils or sculptures reality, appear to be unessential \citeaffixed{Margolis/Laurence07a}{see also}; it is a matter of taste depending from where we prefer to observe the virtuous circle \citeaffixed[chap.~XI, specially the arguments in \S\S~152 and~155]{Cournot56a}{for a particularly interesting examination of this old subject, namely the ``reality of abstractions'', see}.
-In addition, this orientation also allows to soften the question of the adequacy between the mathematical world and the physical world: if we merge these two worlds then the effectiveness of mathematics does not appear as an unreasonable miracle \cite{Wigner60a} but it is still true that it is puzzling to see how far this fitness can spread.
+If we adopt the adequation I propose between existence and equivalence classes, the questions of knowing if we invent or rather discover these provinces, if symmetry unveils or sculptures reality, appear to be unessential \citep[see also][]{Margolis/Laurence07a}; it is a matter of taste depending on where we prefer to observe the virtuous circle \citep[for a particularly interesting examination of this old subject, namely the ``reality of abstractions'', see][chap.~XI, specially the arguments in \S\S~152 and~155]{Cournot56a}.
+In addition, this orientation also allows to soften the question of the adequacy between the mathematical world and the physical world: if we merge these two worlds then the effectiveness of mathematics does not appear as an unreasonable miracle \citep{Wigner60a} but it is still true that it is puzzling to see how far this fitness can spread.